riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### Cirq

 Released in July of 2018, Cirq is Google's quantum computing framework for Python.
-Similar to Q#, Cirq is just a quantum simulator with no currently announced plans of offering a physical backend to run circuits.
-Cirq has close ties with Google's OpenFermion project which uses quantum algorithms to simulate fermionic systems like quantum chemistry.
+Similar to Qiskit, Cirq offers a connection to real quantum hardware for running circuits.
+Cirq has close ties with Google's OpenFermion project which uses quantum algorithms to simulate fermionic systems like quantum chemistry, as well as the TensorFlow Quantum project which aims to create hybrid quantum-classical machine learning models.

 ## Chapter 4:   Entanglement